-Did you know that there were over 5,500 cryptocurrencies in June 2020—and that the value market of cryptocurrency is expected to be $1,758 million by 2027?
+Did you know that there were over 10,115 cryptocurrencies in May 2021—and that the value market of cryptocurrency is expected to be $1,758 million by 2027?
 This popular way of investing and spending is becoming a larger part of our lives every day.

 If you’ve invested in cryptocurrency and want to use it in your daily life, then you’re probably interested in apps and cards that make it easier to do this.
 With this Wirex review, you can determine if this is the right app and card for you to use.

 You might be asking yourself questions about Wirex, such as:

 “Can I trust Wirex if I use them?”

 If you’re asking yourself all these questions, you might feel overwhelmed.
 How can you find the answers to these questions?
 You also might feel stressed out.
 You want to use your cryptocurrency in an easy way every day, but you can’t decide on the right card or app until you’ve done your research.

 That’s why we’ve put together this Wirex card review.
 Once you have all the information you need, you can make an informed decision about whether Wirex is right for you.